frederic-perez/AmE-dictionary/data/dictionary.md

 __cud__ _n_ :three::hammer:
 __cuddly__ _adj_ :four: Suitable for or inviting cuddling. _Cuddly teddy bear._
 __cudgel__ _n_ :six: /ˈkʌdʒəl/ (cudgels) A short heavy stick. _Syn_ bastinado, club _She woke up with her head hurting as though it had been hit with a cudgel._
-__cue ball__ _n_ :four: The ball a player strikes with the cue, as distinguished from the other balls on the table.
+__cue ball__ _n_ :five: The ball a player strikes with the cue, as distinguished from the other balls on the table.
 The white ball that is propelled with the cue in billiards and pool.
 __cue card__ _n_
-__cue<sup>1</sup>__ _n_ :two::hammer: _The cue signals your new behaviors._ Sports implement consisting of a tapering rod used to strike a cue ball in pool or billiards.
+__cue<sup>1</sup>__ _n_ :four::hammer: _The cue signals your new behaviors._ __2__ Sports implement consisting of a tapering rod used to strike a cue ball in pool or billiards. :es: taco
 __cue<sup>2</sup>__ _vt_ :six::hammer: _How do I cue this behavior?_
 __cueball__ _n_ A man or boy with a bald, shaven, or close-clipped head.
 __cued__ _v_ _Newman cued the clip again._